Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 Continuing what Tevo said, we can do a nice test.
 I mean we can compare results based on wallets and an estimation.
 So we can do a lot of trials and we will have some indication how far we have progressed with two different models. - *precis of Yoram  [24:31](https://www.youtube.com/watch?v=24ImaWIiChg&t=1471s)*

+## Charlie - Structured competing interests - power plays

+I guess one of the things that strikes me is that there's nothing more efficient than a centralized government in terms of getting things done in the short term.
+But in the long term it cannot last.
+And what's interesting with a lot of government structures being discussed now is you have structured, competing interests.
+It's interesting how there are technocracies, meritocracies, sociocracy - there a lot of different dimensions of power.
+So you see this sort of power play happening. - *precis of Charlie - [26:01](https://www.youtube.com/watch?v=24ImaWIiChg&t=1561s)*